BNS Umar Farooq (1976): Career

 On 10 December 1976, BNS Umar Farooq was commissioned in the Bangladesh Navy.
 She was based at Chittagong, serving with the Commodore Commanding BN Flotilla (COMBAN).
 About 200 personnel served aboard Umar Farooq, with most living aboard her.

-Umar Farooq paid a goodwill visit to India, Pakistan and Maldives in 1989.
+Umar Farooq paid a goodwill visit to India, Pakistan and the Maldives in 1989.
 The ship participated in the International Fleet Review in South Korea in 1998.

 On 26 February 2007, Umar Farooq paid a two-day goodwill visit to Kochi Port of India.
 In December 2010, the ship made a three-day visit to the Indian naval base at Visakhapatnam.